 When a power outage is planned, we will let you know at least 72 hours ahead of the outage and invite you to contact our customer service team to discuss the potential impact.

-You can stay up to date with planned outages affecting your area, including power restoration times, by downloading our free smartphone app.
+You can stay up to date with planned outages affecting your area, including power restoration times, by visiting our power outages map.

 When possible, we will let you know at least 72 hours ahead of a planned outage.
 In fault or emergency situations, it is likely we won’t have time to notify you.